mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-02-13-short-guide.md

 ## Closing Thoughts and Questions

 I hope some of this has been helpful.
-To better describe and show my process, I've recorded numerous speed paintings done with an iPad 3, Paper by 53, the Mac OS X application [Reflector](http://reflectorapp.com/), and edited with Adobe AfterEffects.
-A time lapse video that demonstrates some of my techniques is embedded below *(ProTip: watch it fullscreen)*.
-Feel free to comment, like, or [subscribe](https://www.youtube.com/user/anotherjpeg "Subscribe to Michael Rose's YouTube Channel") if you like what you see.
-If I missed anything or you want some additional pointers, reach out via [Twitter](http://twitter.com/mmistakes) or [email](mailto:michael@mademistakes.com).
+To better describe and show my process, I've recorded numerous speed paintings done with an iPad 3, Paper by FiftyThree, the Mac OS X application [Reflector](http://reflectorapp.com/), and edited with Adobe AfterEffects.

+I've taken the liberty of embedding a video playlist below, demonstrating how I use Paper by FiftyThree to paint portraits. *(ProTip: watch it fullscreen)*.
+Feel free to comment, like, or [subscribe to my channel](https://www.youtube.com/user/anotherjpeg "Subscribe to Michael Rose's YouTube Channel") if you like what you see.

+If I missed anything or you're looking for additional pointers leave a comment below or [tweet me](http://twitter.com/mmistakes).

 <figure class="large">
   <iframe width="560" height="315" src="//www.youtube.com/embed/videoseries?list=PLaLqP2ipMLc6UugVLyTwWTiFtmmZzj7ao" frameborder="0"> </iframe>
-  <figcaption>View more of my Paper by 53 video tutorials on <a href="https://www.youtube.com/user/anotherjpeg" title="Michael Rose's YouTube Channel">YouTube</a> or <a href="{{ site.url }}/mastering-paper/">read how I use Paper</a>.</figcaption>
+  <figcaption>View more of my Paper by 53 video tutorials on <a href="https://www.youtube.com/user/anotherjpeg" title="Michael Rose's YouTube Channel">YouTube</a> or <a href="{{ site.url }}/mastering-paper/">learn how I use Paper</a>.</figcaption>
 </figure>

-<i class="fa fa-info-circle"></i> **PS:** I wrote another guide called [Mastering Paper by 53]({{ site.url }}/mastering-paper/), that expands on all these techniques in greater detail and then some.
-{: .notice .warning}

 {% include affiliate-disclosure.html %}